Rock13.com

 < Main Index

 Rock13.com is a forum for exploring some of my interests.
 Which includes fan pages for TV shows, web authoring topics, Perl, photography, or bicycling.
 Rock13.com is constantly evolving.
 Many topics are often revisited, expanded, or added to.
-You will not find needless graphics, silly animated gifs, or Java/JavaScript for the sake of having it.

 Why is it here?